 A non-responsive website is an ample reason for many potential customers to look elsewhere.
 Make sure that doesn’t happen.
 Your real estate site should also work on any browser with no problems.

-You should have an advanced search mode available on your site so that visitors can find something easily applying different filters mode like locations, price, type of property.
-That all makes your website more usable while house hunting process not exhaustive but rather effective for visitors.
+You should have an advanced search mode available on your site so that visitors can find something by easily applying different filters modes like locations, price, type of property.
+That all makes your website more usable while the house hunting process is not exhaustive but rather effective for visitors.

 A compare listing feature is useful when a potential customer is trying to decide between properties that are appealing to them.
 Agents usually appreciate a listing statistics feature.
 It’s a way for them to see whether a neighborhood is hot or not.

-It’s helpful for you to have a descriptive listing details pages for each of the properties with its high-quality photos or video.
+It’s helpful for you to have a descriptive listing of detailed pages for each of the properties with its high-quality photos or video.
 You can even go deeper and add some additional features such as “What’s nearby” with details on what places are not far from this property.

-Or in the case of rental property listing page, adding some custom features like pet policies, parking spot or elevator availability improve the website functionality as well as user experience.
+Or in the case of a rental property listing page, adding some custom features like pet policies, parking spot or elevator availability improve the website functionality as well as user experience.
 Read about our recent case where we have developed a veterinary clinic management system development.

 A calendar and booking feature will let users know when open houses are taking place.
 There are APIs for this purpose by Microsoft, Apple, and Google.